SeisComP/common/apps/tools/scconfig/descriptions/scconfig.rst

 .. figure:: media/scconfig/inventory-import-finished.*
    :align: center

-After closing the popup the new file will show up in the list.
+After closing the popup the imported inventory file will show up in the list of files.
+Selecting a files by right-clicking allows:

+* Renaming,
+* Deleting,
+* Inspecting the content of

+the file.

 .. figure:: media/scconfig/inventory-arclink.*
    :align: center
+   :width: 18cm

-The toolbar support 3 additional actions:
+The toolbar support 4 additional actions:

+*Check inventory*
+ The inventory is checked for issues including inconsistencies wich are reported.
+ The tests are based on :ref:`scinv` and listed in the documentation of this module.
+Adjust sensitivity by configuring :ref:`scinv`.

+*Sync keys*
+ This action is part of sync but can be called also standalone.
+It merges all inventory XML files and creates key files in :file:`etc/key/station_*` if a key file does not yet exist.
+Existing key files are not touched unless the station is not part of the inventory anymore.

+ As a result, all stations in inventory will have a corresponding key file and each key file will have a corresponding station in inventory.

 *Test sync*
  The inventory XML files are not used directly with SeisComP.
 They need to